Ray-Ray McCloud: San Francisco 49ers

 On March 22, 2022, McCloud signed a two-year contract with the San Francisco 49ers.
 On October 23, in Week 7 against the Kansas City Chiefs, McCloud scored his first career touchdown on an 8–yard pass from Jimmy Garoppolo.
 McCloud finished the 2022 season with 14 receptions for 243 yards and one receiving touchdown to go with a rushing touchdown.
 He handled some kickoff and punt return duties on special teams.

 McCloud was placed on injured reserve on December 9, 2023.
 He was activated on January 6, 2024.
-He finished the 2023 season with 12 receptions for 135 yards while handling some kickoff and punt return duties.
+McCloud finished the 2023 season with 12 receptions for 135 yards while handling some kickoff and punt return duties.
 The 49ers reached Super Bowl LVIII, but lost 25-22 to the Kansas City Chiefs.
-In the Super Bowl, McCloud had 1 catch for 19 yards.
+In the Super Bowl, McCloud had one catch for 19 yards.

 Atlanta Falcons

 On March 18, 2024, McCloud signed a two-year contract with the Atlanta Falcons.
 McCloud finished with 62 receptions for 686 yards and one touchdown.

-McCloud was released on October 21, 2025 after being a healthy scratch in a Week 6 matchup against the Buffalo Bills, and was sent home for an "excused absence" during the prep week for a week 7 matchup against the San Francisco 49ers and did not travel with the team.
+McCloud was released on October 21, 2025 after being a healthy scratch in a Week 6 matchup against the Buffalo Bills, and was sent home for an "excused absence" during the prep week for a Week 7 matchup against the San Francisco 49ers and did not travel with the team.
+In four appearances for Atlanta; he had logged six receptions for 64 scoreless yards.

 New York Giants

 On October 23, 2025, McCloud signed with the New York Giants' practice squad.
+He made two appearances for New York, posting one reception for five yards.
+McCloud was released by the Giants on December 10.

+Chicago Bears

+On August 10, 2026, McCloud signed with the Chicago Bears.
+He was placed on injured reserve on August 30, and released a few days later.